 The consequence of this line of thought, as seen in the work of scholars in Germany, Holland, Belgium, Hungary, Italy, Canada, the USA and elsewhere in several fields and areas of study, is the replacement of (metaphorical) interpretation with the study of culture products and the processes of the products as based on radical constructivism, systems theories, and the empirical (observation and knowledge-based argumentation).

-The system of culture and actions within are observed from the outside, not experienced, and roughly characterized as depending on two conventions (hypotheses) that are tested continually.
-These conventions are the aesthetic convention (as opposed to the convention of facts in the daily language of reference) and the polyvalence convention (as opposed to the monovalency in the daily empirical world).
+The system of culture and actions within are observed from the outside, not experienced, and roughly characterized as depending on two conventions that are tested continually.
+These conventions are the aesthetic convention and the polyvalence convention.

 Thus, the object of study of the systemic and empirical study of culture is not only the text in itself, but roles of action within the system(s) of culture, namely, the production, distribution, reception, and the processing of culture products.